locallyoptimistic/LocallyOptimistic/content/post/roadmap.md

 Once you're confident that you have covered the most important projects for the year, write down estimated timing for completion and key stakeholders impacted.
 For example, under "Analytics" you may have the bullet `Establish a multi-touch attribution model // Q2 // Marketing`.

-After you do this across the board, you'll have a good sense of how projects are being sequenced, if you're front-loading projects (too many in Q1/Q2), and which functions aren't being supported (or are being overly represented).
+After you do this across the board, you'll have a good sense of:
+<Li> How projects are being sequenced
+<li> If you're front-loading projects, e.g., too many in Q1/Q2
+<li> Which departments aren't being supported or are being overly represented.

 This functions as another sense check for how you're orienting your year and helps to communicate and set expectations across the organization.

 Note that its natural for more projects to be slated for Q1/Q2 as there is more variability later on in the year and it's hard to organize around that uncertainty.
 Similarly, projects that will be worked on earlier in the year should be easier to explain, plan for and resource whereas those towards to end may be more vague.
 That shouldn't be an excuse not to plan for them anyway.